mrigankabrahma/Video-Library-Managementsystem/README.md

 # Video-Library-Managementsystem

-Video- Library Management system is a video storing application which is built using HTML CSS Php framework hack Javascript.
+Video- Library Management system is a video storing application which is built using HTML CSS Php and  Javascript.

 It contains functionality of login signup uploading videos by admin, upload history, helpdesk.